 When we go with my dad for a good majority of the summer we are always scared to answer my mom's calls because every time we do she is always mad that we don't call her everyday.
 She starts calling us horrible names in Spanish and verbally abuses us.
 Even after so many miles away we are still so scared of receiving a phone call of hers.

-She barely lets us hang out with our friends, believes they are all bad people and she can't trust any of them.
+She barely lets us hang out with our friends—she believes they are all bad people and that she can't trust any of them.